Dr Luca Anceschi

 Before coming to Glasgow, I lectured in International Relations at La Trobe University in Melbourne, where, in 2012-2013, I held a Discovery Early Career Fellowship awarded by the Australian Research Council.

-There are three major lines of inquiry in my research agenda, which, throughout my career, has remained generally focused on the Politics and International Relations of post-Soviet Central Asia.
+There are three major lines of inquiry in my research agenda, which remained focused throughout my career on the Politics and International Relations of post-Soviet Central Asia.

-One of my key interests relates to the investigation of the region’s processes of foreign policymaking, which remained idiosyncratic throughout the post-Soviet era and are often characterised by mainstream media and academic observers as opaque.
+One of my key interests relates to the investigation of the region’s processes of foreign policymaking.
 Here, my work contributed to unveil the domestic power implications of policy frameworks designed to operate at international level.
 I authored two monographs looking at how foreign policy is made across Central Asia.

 - My first book, Turkmenistan’s Foreign Policy – Positive Neutrality and the Consolidation of the Turkmen regime (Routledge 2008), represented the first book-length account of Turkmen foreign policy published in Western languages.

-- I recently completed a long-term project that contextualised the roles that ideas and constructs associated with Eurasia have played in the making of Kazakhstan’s foreign policy during the Nazarbaev era.
+- I recently completed a long-term project that contextualised the roles that ideas and constructs associated with Eurasia have played in the making of Kazakhstan’s foreign policy.
 The project's resulting monograph, titled Analysing Kazakhstan's Foreign Policy - Regime neo-Eurasianism in the Nazarbaev era, has also been published by Routledge.

-I have a longstanding interest in locating discursively Central Asia’s energy mega projects in multidisciplinary debates focusing on the role that energy infrastructure play domestically and internationally.
-As part of my contribution to these debates, I completed a multi-level study of the virtual politics intrinsic to the TAPI megaproject, a long-distance natural gas pipeline intended to operate across the Central/South Asia divide.
+I have a longstanding interest in locating discursively Central Asia’s energy mega projects in multidisciplinary debates on the domestic and international roles played by energy infrastructure.
+As part of my contribution to these debates, I completed a multi-level study of the virtual politics of the TAPI megaproject, a long-distance natural gas pipeline intended to operate across the Central/South Asia divide.
 This study appeared in article form on the Central Asian Survey.
-I am involved in a project designed to offer a further contribution to the study of Central Asia’s energy infrastructure.
-This project, currently in its very early stages of development, is focused on the role assigned to the Kashagan oil megafield in the narratives of development framed in Kazakhstan during the late Nazarbaev era.
+I am involved in a further project studying Central Asia’s energy infrastructure.
+Currently in its very early stages of development, this project focuses on the role assigned to the Kashagan oil megafield in the narratives of development framed in Kazakhstan during the late Nazarbaev era.

 A third, more recent line of research is meant to result in a multi-stage investigation of Central Asia’s personalistic rulership.
 My initial contribution to Political Science debates on personalism centred on the processes that regulated power transfers out of personalist regimes in post-Niyazov Turkmenistan and post-Karimov Uzbekistan.
 A research article exploring these themes is forthcoming on the Journal of Contemporary Asia in 2020.

 I contribute regularly to the international debate on Central Asian Affairs.
 I am a regular writer for Open Democracy Russia, and I am frequently interviewed in the Central Asia-focused podcasts organised by Radio Free Europe/Radio Liberty.
-Recently, I have been quoted in The Economist, the Financial Times, The Guardian, Foreign Policy, and The New Republic.
+I have been quoted in The Economist, the Financial Times, The Guardian, and the Süddeutsche Zeitung.

 Together with my CEES colleague Prof David Smith, I edit the journal Europe-Asia Studies.